King's Buildings Campus

 Year 4

 You will have a wide range of mathematics courses to choose from and you can follow a programme that suits your particular interests and career aspirations.
-We offer a large selection of courses in pure and applied mathematics, statistics and operational research.
+There is a large selection of courses in pure and applied mathematics, statistics and operational research.

 You can take options in areas such as mathematical education, financial mathematics and mathematical biology.
 Current course titles include Fundamentals of Optimization, Algebraic Geometry and Multivariate Data Analysis.
 You will have the opportunity to complete a project that will allow you to research a topic in depth.